auca/com.391/Project.md

 8. Normal Maps (Bump Mapping) Test

 Add normal map support to the engine.
+Ensure that the lights are moving or can be moved.

 9. General Usage Test (Final Project)